ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 - Be synchronized in Outlook Web and as roaming signatures.
 - Be centrally managed, but also allow parallel user signatures.
 - Be automatically inserted into new emails, replies, forwards, and calendar events.
-- Be made available for other email clients besides Outlook—if not automatically, then at least for manual integration (e.g., Apple Mail).
+- Be made available for other email clients besides Outlook.
+If not automatically, then at least for manual integration (e.g., Apple Mail).

 **Deployment and execution should:**
 - Be possible on Windows, Linux, and macOS clients, including terminal servers or shared devices.